Skip to main content Skip to footer

 Why do we need values?

-• When we welcome employees to the UHNM family we want people who also ‘live our values’.
+• When we welcome employees to the UHNM team we want people who also ‘live our values’.
 We can always train them in skills.

 • Our values and promises influence how the staff here at UHNM act; we will feel it and our patients will feel it.

-• We need to be recruiting people against our values and need to be holding people to account.
+• We recruit people against our values and hold people to account if they do not demonstrate them.

 • They inspire people into action.
 People take positive action because they aspire to live up to our values and feel safe and empowered to innovate as a result.